2022 Lexington, Kentucky mayoral election

 Lexington, Kentucky held nonpartisan elections for mayor on May 17, 2022, and November 8, 2022.
 It saw the re-election of Republican Linda Gorton, who had been serving as mayor since January 6, 2019.

-Campaigns
+Campaign

 Prior to the election, candidates addressed issues of violent crime, cost of living, and housing affordability.

 Funding

 Linda Gorton's campaign was funded by a variety of industries.
 The largest contribution came from the equine industry, which is prominent in Kentucky as a whole and Lexington in particular.

 David Kloiber's campaign was mostly self- and family-funded, with the vast majority coming in the form of loaning funds to the campaign.

 Results

 The mayor of Lexington is elected every four years in a two-step process.
 The first round is a selection of candidates by a nonpartisan blanket primary, after which a general election is held, regardless of whether a candidate earns an absolute majority of the vote in the primary election.